silentz/yaml_comments/README.md

 ## Examples

-You can find more examples on using this lib in (test file)[/tests/test_dumper.py].
+You can find more examples on using this lib in [tests/test_dumper.py](/tests/test_dumper.py).
 These examples include different corner cases, like adding a comment to N-th list element or to a specific dict key or value.

 ### TLDR